usuaero/MachUpX/README.md

 Documentation can be found at [ReadTheDocs](https://machupx.readthedocs.io).
 Specific help with API functions can also be found in the docstrings.

+There is an active MachUp discussion forum on [Google Groups](https://groups.google.com/forum/#!categories/machup_forum).
+Help on using MachUpX can be found there.

 ## Features

 MachUpX can be run from the command line or imported as a module in a python script.